yungbeto/portfolio/src/pages/about/index.md

 Hi, I'm **Roby Saavedra**.

-I’m a product designer living in NYC with about 5 years design experience.
+I’m a product designer living in NYC with about 5 years professional experience.
 I’ve worked in branding, advertising, illustration, and more, but my heart is in software.
 I'll spare you a manifesto about my design beliefs except to say that I value <strong>accessibility</strong> in design above most everything else.

 ---